New Mexico marks 50th anniversary of Chicano courthouse raid

 New Mexico is marking the 50th anniversary of a violent courthouse raid by Mexican-American activists that generated national attention and helped spark the Chicano Movement.

-Various events around the state are scheduled this week to commemorate the raid that is still hotly debated in the American Southwest.
+Various events around the state are scheduled this week to commemorate the raid in rural northern New Mexico, an event that is still hotly debated in the American Southwest.

 During the June 5, 1967, raid, the group shot and wounded a state police officer and jailer, beat a deputy, and took the sheriff and a reporter hostage before escaping to the Kit Carson National Forest.